-Medicare covers the costs of screening colonoscopies at specific time intervals, based on a person’s risk for colon cancer.
+Medicare covers the costs of screening colonoscopies at specific time intervals, based on a person’s risk for colorectal cancer.
 For those with Medicare, the test is usually free.
-However, a person may have to pay out-of-pocket costs if they need polyp removal or use anesthesia services for their colonoscopy.
+However, a person may have to pay out-of-pocket costs if they need a polyp removal or use anesthesia services.

-According to the Centers for Disease Control and Prevention (CDC), 15 million colonoscopies took place in 2012 across the United States.
-A screening colonoscopy plays a vital role in identifying colon cancer and providing a person with treatment opportunities early in the progression of the disease.
+A screening colonoscopy plays a vital role in identifying colorectal cancer and providing a person with treatment opportunities early in the progression of the disease.

 This target may not be achievable, however, as many people cannot afford a colonoscopy.
-To remedy this, Medicare may make colon cancer screening more accessible for those with an increased colon cancer risk, such as those aged 50–75 years.
+Medicare may remedy this by making colorectal cancer screening more accessible for those with an increased risk, such as older adults.

-Medicare covers screening colonoscopy costs as long as the doctor “accepts assignment.”
+Medicare covers screening colonoscopy costs as long as the doctor who performs the test accepts assignment.

-Accepting assignment means the doctor who will perform the colonoscopy agrees to Medicare reimbursing them at a standard rate for screening colonoscopies.
+Accepting assignment means that they agree to Medicare reimbursing them at a standard rate for screening colonoscopies.

 Medicare will cover screening colonoscopies at the following intervals:

-- Once every 24 months: This interval is for people who have a high risk of colorectal cancer due to a family or personal history of the disease.
+- Once every 24 months: This interval is for people who have a higher-than-average risk of colorectal cancer due to a family or personal history of the disease.

-- Once every 120 months, or 10 years: Medicare will fund this after a previous colonoscopy screening or every 48 months after a person has had a flexible sigmoidoscopy.
-This is an examination in which the doctor inserts the colonoscope into the sigmoid colon but no deeper.
+- Once every 48 months: Medicare will fund this after a person has had a flexible sigmoidoscopy.
+In this examination, the doctor inserts the colonoscope into the sigmoid colon but no deeper.

-An estimated one-third of people receiving a colonoscopy do so under anesthesia, according to the Kaiser Permanente Washington Health Research Institute.
-This means the doctor gives them numbing medications that make the procedure easier to tolerate by preventing pain and discomfort.
+An estimated one-third of people receiving a colonoscopy do so under anesthesia.
+This means that the doctor gives them sedation that makes the procedure easier to tolerate by preventing pain and discomfort.

-If a doctor identifies a polyp or several polyps, they will likely recommend that a person returns sooner than 10 years for a colonoscopy.
-At this time, the colonoscopy will be diagnostic and not routine.
+If a doctor identifies a polyp or several polyps, they will likely advise the person to return for another colonoscopy on a specific date rather than waiting another 10 years.
+This colonoscopy will be diagnostic and not routine.